Off-Center Smile? Here’s What a Shifted Midline Really Means for Your Bite

 2. Early Tooth Loss or Congenitally Missing Teeth

-Premature loss of deciduous or permanent teeth, especially in children, can cause asymmetrical space closure or drifting.
-If space isn’t managed properly, the dental midline may migrate toward the side with fewer teeth.
+Premature loss of teeth, especially in children, can result in space closure or drifting, pulling the midline toward the side with fewer teeth.

 3. Unilateral Tooth Extractions